 I needed a calm project where I could have the time to reintegrate slowly.
 At that time I was too afraid to ask for it because I thought I would be weak, or not hard working enough.
 My conviction was that I was only good enough when I worked hard.
 I was the one who created that situation of unbalance.
 Because I did not embody my needs and I could not talk about them.

 We cannot talk about needs and boundaries when we do not feel them.
 So it is crucial to look yourself in the mirror and ask yourself what your needs are.
 You need to feel them.
 So a key ingredient in creating your soulful career is to identify what you need and embody that.
 Then you can talk about it with your manager and co-workers and create a new reality.

 Now 8 years later, I am embodying much more my needs.
 I am always learning but now I know the steps to take when I feel imbalance in my work.
 That experience has taught me to do it differently and now I guide my clients in taking the right decisions in creating their aligned career.
 When you feel imbalance in your work or misalignment, contact me when you feel you would like to learn those steps to create your aligned career for ease, flow and purpose.
-There are options to do 1 on 1 work or embark on a group journey.

 How do you deal with unbalance in your work?
 Leave your comment below.
 Would love to hear from you,